HillsMakan/sydneyhillsmakan/src/content/partner/aikomama.md

 Indulge in a local seafood experience like no other with our Bluefin Tuna from Port Lincoln, expertly prepared to showcase its delicate flavour and freshness.

 Signature Dish ...
-Poke Bowl – Bluefin Tuna, Cherry Tomato, Seaweed Salad.
+Poke Bowl – Bluefin Tuna, Cherry Tomato, Seaweed Salad and many more.

+**Location :** 14 Boronia Rd, Vermont, 3133, VIC, Australia

+**Trading :**

+* Friday & Saturday : 11 am - 7 pm
+* Sunday - Thursday : Closed